Supply Chain Logistics Update with Kim Winter

 It also pays to do your homework on the range of funding options available in case you need them as you go.
 These obviously vary depending on where you are based but include,bank debt, equity, government loans and grants, crowd-funding and angel investment.
 Start early on this so that if you do need extra sources of capital you’re prepared in advance, not scrambling to build relationships and source money at the eleventh hour.

 And finally, team.
 Having the right people, doing the right things at the right time in your business, is key to your success – even more so once you start expanding overseas.
-Your people are your most precious asset, but creating and running a team which is spread across multiple countries can be quite a challenge, so it pays to put some thought into how you’ll do this.
+Your people are your most precious asset, but building a global team can be quite a challenge, so it pays to put some thought into how you’ll do this.
 One option for doing this is with an Employer of Record (EOR), but there are many options available.

 Ideally you should have mapped out a process for creating your global team and plan for operating it before you make your first international hire.
 You’ll also need the right tools to make sure that the team can communicate and function effectively, no matter where they are.